 So waiting is probably not a good strategy.

-So if you are unsure about your career prospects, if you have been laid off and need to change industries, if you would like to increase your compensation, or if you need more support after spending frustrating months spinning your wheels in a market you do not understand.
+So if you are unsure about your career prospects.
+If you were laid off and need to change industries?
+Maybe you want to increase your compensation.
+Maybe you need support after spending frustrating months spinning your wheel.
+Or maybe you are in a job market you do not understand.

 Consider my professional career management advice.
 I am a thirty-year industry veteran.
 I am delighted to help executives to implement their own personal economic recoveries, right now, in spite of the the pandemic.

 Contact TBG..
 Your own personal economic recovery can start today.

 The Barrett Group